blended-insights/carver/apps/web/README.md

-# Carver Watcher Dashboard Documentation
+# Carver Dashboard Documentation

 ## Overview

-The Carver Watcher Dashboard is a user-friendly web interface for managing and monitoring file watcher processes.
+The Carver Dashboard is a user-friendly web interface for managing and monitoring file watcher processes.
 It provides developers with a simple way to start, stop, and monitor file watchers that track changes in project directories.

 ## Features